Xunnamius/relative-random-time/README.md

 Issues and pull requests are welcome!
 In lieu of a formal styleguide, take care to maintain the existing coding style.

-Add unit tests for any new or changed functionality (if necessary).
+Add unit tests for any new or changed functionality.
 Please lint and test your code!

 ## Release History